kaanaksit/odak/docs/course/visual_perception.md

 The human visual system can perceive colors within a certain range of the electromagnetic spectrum, from around 400 nanometers to 700 nanometers.
 For greater details on the electromagnetic spectrum and concept of wavelength, we recommend revisiting [Light, Computation, and Computational Light](computational_light.md) section of our course.
 For the human visual system, color is a perceptual phenomenon created by our brain when specific wavelengths of light are emitted, reflected, or transmitted by objects.
-The perception of color originates from the absorption of light by photoreceptors in the eye, converting the light into electrical signals to be interpreted by the brain[@freeman2011metamers].
+The perception of color originates from the absorption of light by photoreceptors in the eye.
+These photoreceptor cells convert the light into electrical signals to be interpreted by the brain[@freeman2011metamers].
 Here, you can see a close-up photograph of these photoreceptor cells found in the eye.

 <figure markdown>
   ![Image title](media/rods_and_cones_closeup.jpg){ width="600" }
   <figcaption>Micrograph of retinal photoreceptor cells, with rods and cones highlighted in green (top row).
 Image courtesy of NIH, licensed under CC PDM 1.0. <a href="https://www.nih.gov/" target="_blank">View source</a>.</figcaption>
 </figure>

 The photoreceptors, where color perception originates, are called [rods and cones](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4763127/)[@lamb2015why].
 Here, we provide a sketch showing where these rods and cones are located inside the eye.